 With regards to my work, I make multiple backups of files; I carry several 2TB or 4TB drives and copy images onto them every evening.
 Fact of life: mechanical and electrical devices fail.
 I never want a device failure to stop an entire photography trip.
 I also stay connected while travelling; while it is much easier to find Internet today, I also use a WeBoost in my truck to boost cell signals when I am far from civilizations.

 When I am outside of the United States, which most of the time means Canada, I am respectful of local customs and differences.
-For example, in Quebec, I first apologize for not speaking French (even thought I took four years of French in high school!) before asking if they speak English.
+For example, in Quebec, I first apologize for not speaking French (even though I took four years of French in high school!) before asking if they speak English.
 A little humility goes a long way!